 The 2021 ACL Conference is gearing up to be an innovative and interactive virtual gathering for librarian professionals June 7-10, 2021.
 We are looking forward to adding workshops presented by librarian colleagues back to the conference programming this year.
 For 2021, workshops will be presented in an online format during the week of conference.

-Presentation prepared and given by library colleagues are an important part of the ACL Annual Conference.
+Presentations prepared and given by library colleagues are an important part of the ACL Annual Conference.
 We look for presentations that balance both theory and practice, are well researched, and presented in an engaging manner.
-Presentation proposals will be chosen based on several criteria including your level of expertise and the extent of your experience with the topic.
-Presenters should be prepared to discuss innovations or new ways of thinking about a topic.
-Everyone, from librarians with years of experience to library school students, is encouraged to submit proposals.
+Presentation proposals will be chosen based on several criteria including the level of expertise and the extent of experience with the topic.

 Topics of Interest to the Association Include:

 - Changing Library Environment/Future of Librarianship

 - Electronic Resource Management

 - Faculty Collaboration (Curriculum development, etc.)

 - First-year Experience/Student Engagement